The stone that the builders rejected has become the cornerstone. This is the Lord's doing; it is marvelous in our eyes.

-These ciphers are critically important because they answer key questions about the Enigma Variations concerning the covert Principal Theme and the secret friend.
-Now a seventh cipher has been found nestled among two of the four Mendelssohn fragments, one in the form of a music anagram.
+These ciphers are critically important because they answer key questions about the Enigma Variations concerning the covert principal Theme and the secret friend.
+Now a ninth cipher has been found nestled among two of the four fragments from Mendelssohn’s concert overture concert overture Meeresstille und glückliche Fahrt (Calm Sea and Prosperous Voyage), one in the form of a music anagram.
 In standard practice, an anagram is composed of a word or phrase created by the transposition of another word or phrase.
-For instance, the letters from debit card may be reshuffled to spell bad credit.
+For instance, the letters from “debit card” may be reshuffled to spell “bad credit.”
 The same can be done with the notes from a musical phrase in which one melody is constructed from those of another.
 This is what Elgar accomplishes with two of the three clarinet solos beginning with the Mendelssohn incipit.

-As previously mentioned, the phrase structure of Ein feste Burg is ABABCDEFB.
+As previously mentioned, the phrase structure of Ein feste Burg is “ABABCDEFB.”
 In a remarkable twist, the last three letters (EFB) are the initials for Ein feste Burg.
-Multiple ciphers found in the Enigma Variations encode those initials, but do so starting with the last letter (B) first.
+Multiple ciphers found in the Enigma Variations encode those initials but do so starting with the last letter (B) first.
 These include the Keys, Mendelssohn, and Letter Cluster ciphers.
-By repeatedly encoding the initials for the covert Principal Theme backwards, Elgar ingeniously intimates his enigmatic counterpoint starts with the hidden melody’s ending phrase.
+By repeatedly encoding the initials for the covert principal Theme backward, Elgar ingeniously intimates his enigmatic counterpoint starts with the hidden melody’s ending phrase.
 Putting the proverbial cart before the horse is also hinted at by the unusual title of the Theme – Enigma.
 The first letter is a capital E which resembles the lower case of omega.
-The last letter is a, the lower case of alpha.
-In the title Enigma the omega (E) symbolically precedes the alpha (a), hinting the end precedes the beginning.
-The quotation at the conclusion of expanded Finale further hints at Elgar’s ploy of starting his enigmatic counterpoint using the Principal Theme’s end phrase.
+The last letter is a, the lowercase of alpha.
+In the title Enigma, the omega (E) symbolically precedes the alpha (a), hinting the end precedes the beginning.
+The quotation at the conclusion of the expanded Finale further hints at Elgar’s ploy of starting his enigmatic counterpoint using the principal Theme’s end phrase.
 He paraphrases in two six-word phrases a passage penned by Longfellow, “Great is the art of beginning, but greater the art of ending.”
-The end is greater than the beginning, meaning it should be granted precedence.
+The end is greater than the beginning, meaning it should be granted preeminence.

 Elgar places a special emphasis on the ending phrase of Ein feste Burg in the score of the Enigma Variations.
 It is stated virtually verbatim at Rehearsal 66, and twice by the inner voice in Dora Penny’s movement, Variation X. No wonder he goaded Dora on by saying, “I thought that you, of all people, would guess it.”
 Among the Variations, her movement most clearly presents the end phrase not once, but twice.
 If only she had searched for the tune’s conclusion rather than its beginning, perhaps then she would have discovered the answer.
 The last three notes of the concluding phrase are given by the Mendelssohn Keynotes Cipher.
 Now it is also known the complete ending phrase from Ein feste Burg is encoded as a musical anagram by the clarinet solos in A-flat and E-flat major, both of which begin with Mendelssohn incipits.